 You are a regular on classified sites and Facebook groups.
 The amount of selling and trading you’ve done is depressing.
 At least twice a year you think of dumping your whole kit to move to another system.
 Your insane friend sold his VW Golf to move to Leica.
 You thought he was crazy.
 Now you don’t even know anymore.

-I realize the main problem for many is what they do with their down time.
+I realize the main problem faced by many is what do they do with their downtime.
 People in the past that slogged at work, have less time for their hobbies.

-Rich business owners fell down the rabbit hole when they made it, have delegate the work to other people and have more free time.
+Rich business owners fell down the rabbit hole when they made it, have delegated the work to other people and have more free time.

 No matter how long our bus or train ride is, our trusty 3G/4G mobile phone allows us to surf all we want!

 We spend our time looking through what our friends have, what the people we aspire to have on Facebook or Instagram.